akshayGudhate/subscription-limit/README.md

 ```

 ## Engineering Design Decisions
 1. Separated `organization` table and `organization_subscriptions` table.
-As we may need change in subscription details.
+As we may need to change subscription details.
 To maintain the safety.
-2. Created index on `requests` table for getting the `monthly request count` efficiently.
+2. Created index on the `requests` table for efficiently getting the `monthly request count`.
-3. Created `view` to remove redundancy of using same join and same information everywhere.
+3. Created `view` to remove the redundancy of using the same join and the same information everywhere.
-4. Here we could have use `Materialized Views` for the `monthly request count` as a caching.
+4. Here we could have used `Materialized Views` for the `monthly request count` as a caching.
 But we need to refresh the view periodically to maintain consistency.
 5. Middleware is used to handle the `monthly limit` so we can reuse the functionality.
-6. In middleware I have attached `organization data` to the request object.
-So that we can use in any controller later.
+6. In middleware I have attached `organization data` to the request object so we can use it in any controller later.
-7. Used `row level lock` for the managing the concurrency in the project as multiple read, insert may cause problem.
+7. Used `row level lock` for managing the concurrency in the project as multiple read, inserts may cause problems.

 ## Features
 - _Register organization_
-- _Admin dashboard_ : admin can see all organization details.
+- _Admin dashboard_: admin can see all organization details.
-- _Organization details_ : this api has a monthly limit.
+- _Organization details_: this api has a monthly limit.

 ## Useful commands

-The project makes use of node and its package manager to help you out carrying some common tasks such as running project.
+The project makes use of node and its package manager to help you out carrying some common tasks such as running a project.

 ### Install dependencies